priyapatelsp/Career_Buddy/README.md

 ## 🚀 Get Ready to Launch! 🚀

-This is a python project make sure you have the latest python version .
+This is a python project please make sure you have the latest python version .

 1.  **Install the Essentials:**
     ```bash